jostylr/event-when/eventwhen.md

 The prototype has the method `.execute` which is internal and is what is called to execute the handlers.

 You can pass in functions, strings, arrays of these things, arrays with an array [context, function, args], and Handlers themselves.

+ ### .Error

+Since we are controlling the flow, we can also control error throwing.
+So that is what the emitter.error method does.
+All calls to handlers have their errors caught and sent to the .error method.
+The default is to throw the error again with the event string and handler name added to the error.

 ## TODO